310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(Shinkai Kanata… We’re in different classes, and I’ve never talked to him until now, so I don’t know much about him, but…)</th>

-<th>(If I remember clearly, he passed his entrance exam with flying colors.
+<th>(If I remember correctly, he passed his entrance exam with flying colors.
 He even ranked as high as Itsuki Shu and Hibiki Wataru for certain subjects, or possibly even higher.)</th>

 <th>(That’s only a rumor, though.
 The entrance exam results have never actually been shown to the public.)</th>